clintonboys/clintonboys.github.io/emma-chisit/index.md

 29/4/05: Started work on poll aggregation functions.
 Redrafted pollster weight calculator.

 30/4/05: Worked on various functions to load election data by polling place.
+Got some more data.

+14/5/05: Started work on first model for translating poll aggregator to individual seat swings.

 **Where can I see the source code?**